Curriculum Overview

 (required of all students; timeline determined by thesis or project advisor)

-Additional note on General Education Requirements: The Honors curriculum does not satisfy the First Year Writing (ENG 101) and Quantitative and Scientific Literacy GERs.
+Additional note on General Education Requirements (GERs): The Honors curriculum does not satisfy the First Year Writing (ENG 101) and Quantitative and Scientific Literacy GERs.